TenzinCHW/VideoDataUtility/README.md

 # Capstone Labeller

-This is a mini project for the purpose of curating, downloading and preprocessing video data for SUTD's Capstone Team SHMAKT.
+This is a mini project for the purpose of curating, downloading and preprocessing video data for SUTD's Capstone Team 72.
 We are a team of 2 Engineering Systems and Design and 5 Information Systems Technology and Design students working on a machine learning application project for our final year project.